TresAmigosSD/SMV/docs/user/smv_install.md

 ```bash
 $ wget -qO- https://raw.githubusercontent.com/TresAmigosSD/SMV/v1.5.2.14/tools/smv-install | bash -s -- -spark
 ```
+If curl/wget method doesn't work, we can use "sbt assembly" to build SMV by ourselves.

 ## Updating paths.
 The install script above will automatically update the user `.profile`, `.bash_profile`, or `.bashrc` files.
 For the paths to take effect, user should log out, then log back in to update the paths in the shell.